DC 37 Health & Security Plan Benefits

 and safety as the brand name drug.

-retirees with prescriptions for cholesterol lowering drugs known as statins won't
+Effective January 2017, members and retirees with prescriptions for cholesterol lowering drugs known as statins will be charged a $10 co-pay for the generic versions of their prescription.

 The Psychotropic, Injectable, Chemotherapy & Asthma (PICA) Program